 Writer’s Guidelines

-We’re looking for writers for the Adventist Review—men and women of all ages whom the Lord has gifted and called to write.
+Adventist Review welcomes submissions from committed Seventh-day Adventist writers—men and women of all ages whom the Lord has gifted and called to write.
 Authors’ work should express passion for God and demonstrate literary skill in communicating viewpoints.

 Ministry and Mission

-Spiritual Growth: For more than 170 years, the Adventist Review has encouraged its readers to seek the abundant life that Jesus promised.
-We feature articles about personal spirituality, how to study God’s Word, developing a friendship with Jesus, and understanding His call to discipleship.
+Mission: For more than 175 years, the Adventist Review has encouraged its readers to seek the abundant life that Jesus promised.
+We feature articles that serve to unite Seventh-day Adventists, deepen their historical faith, and strengthen their unique identity and responsibility to prepare the world for the second coming of Christ.

-Reader Interaction: We invite our readers to share with us articles that enrich our understanding of faith, highlight important truths, or share information and Christian perspectives on world events.
+Reader Interaction: We invite our readers to share with us articles that enrich our understanding of faith, highlight important truths from Scripture, or share information and Christian perspectives on world events.

 Content Guide